What Are Options: A Complete Guide for Beginners

 Premium

-The premium, also known as the option's price, is what a trader pays for an options contract, assessed per share.
+The options premium, also known as the option's price, is what a trader pays for an options contract, assessed per share.
 Since options contracts usually cover 100 shares, multiplying the premium by 100 gives the total contract cost.
 For instance, if a contract has a $1 premium per share, the total investment would be $100 for the contract.
 This price can fluctuate based on market conditions.

 From a seller's perspective, receiving the premium is the initial income earned from writing the option contract.
 While buying options limits the theoretical maximum loss to the premium paid, sellers may face additional risks if the option is exercised or assigned, potentially leading to greater losses than the initial premium received.